Yaashia-G/Yaashia-G.github.io/_publications/example-publication.md

 ## Introduction
 The CERG is a reference management scheme that differentiates between soft and hard constraints.
 The hard constraints are non-violatable, for example: actuator saturation, torque limitations etc. However, the soft constraints are violatable and allow the robot to interact with the environment.
 One of the major concerns as the robot interacts with the environment is safety.
 We deal with this concern using Maximum Energy Limitations, which at steady state can be converted to Maximum Force Limitations.
 The CERG algorithm is such that it ensures that soft constraints are only violated if necessary, and the interaction is safe, whereas hard constraints are never violated.

-The CERG uses the same basic block diagram as the ERG, however the Navigation Field and Dynamic Safety Margin both have two components $$\rho_s(v,r), \rho_h(v,r)$$ and $$\Delta_s(v,x), \Delta_h(v,x)$$ to deal with soft and hard constraints respecitvely.

-## Experiments and Results
-Numerical Experiments that validated the premise of the CERG scheme were run on a point mass system, a Two Link Robot Manipulator and on a simulation of the 7-DoF Franka Emika in Drake.
-All 3 levels of complexities have shown that the CERG performs as expected.
-### Point Mass System

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">